 The Restructuring Review: Editor's Preface

-I am very pleased to present this thirteenth edition of The Restructuring Review.
-As with the previous editions, our intention is to help general counsel, government agencies and private practice lawyers understand the conditions that have been prevailing in the global restructuring market in 2020 and to highlight some of the more significant legal and commercial developments and trends during that period.
+I am very pleased to present this 15th edition of The Restructuring Review.
+Our intention is to help general counsel, government agencies and private practice lawyers, as well as other professionals, investors and market participants, to understand the prevailing conditions in the global restructuring market in 2021 and the first half of 2022.
+This edition seeks to highlight some of the most significant legal and commercial developments and trends during this period.

 Skadden, Arps, Slate, Meagher & Flom (UK) LLP